HomeDing/homeding.github.io/concepts/paper03.md

 This is why the board implements a store and forward mechanism with a queue.
 The order of the messages is guaranteed to be stable as long as they are not send via network.

+## Sensor Elements

+Many IoT devices include special chips that can retrieve some environment parameters like temperature, humidity but also power consumption and voltage level.

+These elements are usually asking for new values by implementing the chip specific hardware protocol or read registers using the standard protocols I2C or SPI.
+I2C is very common for many sensor chips and is well supported by the Homeding library.
+Other hardware based protocols are supported by directly or by including specific libraries from the Arduino library collection.

+When new sensor values are found the Element will send out a configurable action to inform other elements about it.
+Displays, Logging and even elements on remote devices are connected this way.

+## Consuming internet based services

+There are services on the internet that offer interesting data or services that can be consumed by calling the external website.
+These services sometimes require a registration to get an access key but still are called without using an inbound communication and open incoming boards.

+In contrast to actions where changes are dispatched using actions to the receiving elements the information must be polled from the service provider on the internet.

+The `HttpClientElement` takes this role and instead of retrieving sensor values it issues a http-get request to a specific host with a specific  url.

+Implementing a specific service can now be done using this base class like implementing the `WeatherFeedElement` that can retrieve weather from openweathermap.org.

 ## The Life Cycle of the Board and Elements

 The implementation of the Board class is the part of the HomeDing Library that organizes all created Elements and dispatches the actions.